prilily/Weather-App/readme.md

 Search a location for forecast data.

 > Follow along and learn
-core basics of the DOM,how to use fetch API, to call and get data from a third-party service and build a Weather App using [Open Weather Map](https://openweathermap.org/),which provides various weather data through API
+core basics of the DOM,how to use fetch API, to call and get data from a third-party service and build a Weather App using [Open Weather Map](https://openweathermap.org/),which provides various weather data through API.

+- get your own API keys and have fun experimenting around or use the [Live App](https://weatherapp.prilily.repl.co )

 - Display Sunrise,Sunset data for a given location.